Tancredo Neves: Early life and career

 Tancredo Neves was born at 3:30 BRT on 4 March 1910 in São João del-Rei, Minas Gerais and was of mostly Portuguese, but also Austrian descent and graduated in law.
 The Neves family name comes from an Azorean great-great-grandfather.
 Tancredo Neves was a descendant of Amador Bueno, a noted paulista from the colonial Brazilian era.

 His parents were Francisco de Paula Neves and Antonina de Almeida Neves.
 After completing studies in his hometown, he moved to Belo Horizonte and enrolled in Law School.
-He was a sympathizer of the Liberal Alliance that had brought Getúlio Vargas to power with the outbreak of the 1930 Revolution.
+He was a sympathizer of the Liberal Alliance that had brought Getúlio Vargas to power with the outbreak of the Revolution of 1930.

 Neves studied at Colégio Santo Antônio, a Franciscan school, concluding his studies in humanities in 1927.
 In 1928 he began studies at the Universidade Federal de Minas Gerais where he obtained a bachelor's degree in Law, in 1932 and was a public prosecutor in 1933.

 He began his political career as a member of the legislative chamber of his hometown in 1934, and was elected in 1947 to the Minas Gerais state legislature.
 Three years later he became a representative of his state in the Brazilian Chamber of Deputies.
 In 1953 he was appointed Minister of Justice by President Getúlio Vargas.
 Neves served in that post until Vargas committed suicide in 1954.
 In 1960, Neves ran unsuccessfully for governor of Minas Gerais.

 Neves was married to Risoleta Guimarães Tolentino and they had three children.
 He received an honorary doctorate from the University of Coimbra, and was called "Doctor Tancredo" by his close colleagues.
 He is the grandfather of Aécio Neves, who was Minas Gerais's governor between 2003 and 2010 and is currently a senator.